eaglewarrior/SCIPY2019-talk-code/README.md

 3) Using boosting algorithm and deep learning techniques and measure its performance by metrics decided
 4) Predicting on test data
 Real-time analytics is the trend of data industry that has large scale applications in not only in e-commerce industries but also in the health sector as streaming data is future data, and this architecture can be used as a common pipeline for collecting and identifying anomalies with bit changes in algorithms as per domain knowledge on different types of data at large scale in real-time.

+We submitted but our talk was not selected.